What are the first three things that come to your mind when you think about Switzerland?

 - generally curious about what this little country is all about,

-- trying to answer questions about accommodation, food, transport, activities etc.
+- trying to answer questions about accommodation, food, transport, places to go, activities etc.

-… or all of the above, I can help you out.
+… or all of the above, you’ve come to the right place.